 This survey examines historical and current practices of Hinduism in a variety of social and religious contexts.
 It introduces students to essential beliefs, doctrines, institutions, and popular practices of Hinduism.
 Readings are drawn from the Vedas, Upanishads, Puranas, Epics and devotional poetry.
 Its multi-disciplinary approach draws upon literary, artist and performative sources including popular media and film.
 Not open to seniors.

 In order to develop a broad understanding of the religious lives of Native Americans, we explore diverse practices and worldviews.
 We begin with an examination of how Native American worldviews are unique and differ from modern-Western worldviews.
 With this grounding, we delve into explorations of the multifaceted history of Native American traditions including the Ghost Dance, the Sun Dance, religious freedom issues pertaining to the use of peyote, struggles over sacred places, and complex native engagements with Christianity.
 (Writing-intensive.)
-Open to first year students only.
 (Same as American Studies 129.)
 Maximum enrollment, 20.
-Seth Schermerhorn.
+Meredith Moss.

 133F,S American Freedom and Religious Thought.